tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 ## 1. Interface Overview

-The SiP Printify Manager interface is divided into several main sections:
+After you follow the steps on the initial token entry page, the SiP Printify Manager main dashboard will appear.
+The SiP Printify Manager dashboard interface is divided into several main sections:

 - Products section (top-left)
 - Images section (top-right)
 - Templates section (middle-left)
 - Product Creation Table (bottom)

-At the very top, you'll see your shop name and a "New Shop Token" button for authentication.
+At the very top, you'll see your shop name and a "New Shop Token" button for re-authentication or to load a new store into the manager.

 ---